 I certainly don’t want to defend sellers who simply deceive the buyers about features or WordPress plugins that don’t even work on a basic installation without other plugins or themes.
 But as the example on the top shows, some buyers either seem to be totally unaware of the “deal” when buying software, or they simply don’t care.

 It would be interesting to know if the same happens with books.
-Are there cases where customers want to return a book because they the story doesn’t meet their expectation?
+Are there cases where customers want to return a book because the story doesn’t meet their expectation?
 I assume that most of the huge sellers for eBooks simply refuse and point to the terms and conditions.

 For a good reason, you usually cannot return books or music, once the data carrier was removed from the package.
 That is exactly why you help customers decide beforehand by offering them samples they can read or listen to before buying.
 Likewise, most software packages offer demos, a free slimmed-down version or a test account.
 I think that software previews are actually more than what you get when you have to decide about buying a book.